The Bebingford Bunch

-We want to tackle issues that are not currently covered in kids’ books.
-We aim to do this in a realistic and not ‘sugar-coated’ approach to the many issues kids this age experience every single day.
+I want to tackle issues that are not currently covered in kids’ books.
+I aim to do this in a realistic and not ‘sugar-coated’ approach to the many issues kids this age experience every single day.

-The Bebingford Bunch – is a series of short stories that overlap, featuring the children off Miss Surekind’s class.
-We want to write a book for each child in the class.
+The Bebingford Bunch – is a series of short stories that overlap, featuring the children of Miss Summertime’s class.
+I want to write a book for each child in the class.
 Each one exploring a different topical issue, yet flowing on from each other.
 With the same characters re-occurring in each book.

 The First book, Molly Marvel the Mystical Magician, tells a tale of a seemingly spoilt child, Molly Marvel who lives with her Parents, Trevor and Trudy, their cat and the dog.
 They all appear to live a ‘perfect‘ life in a ‘perfect’ house, but nothing is ever as it seems…

 The book progresses to reveal how Molly Marvel, as the story unfolds hears the news that her mother is expecting a brother or sister, Molly is not happy at all.

 Though, the story appears to be initially light hearted, it then goes to deal with serious and current issues such as how to deal with having a baby brother or sister, having to share things.
 What happens if there is a problem when the baby is born and how to explain this to a ten year old.

 The character of Molly at the start comes across as a bit of a bully at the start.
 The subject of bullying is an issue that is more dealt with in the second book ‘Trixie Foule, the Coolest Kid in School’ – which is currently being developed.
 Trixie Foule the Coolest Kid in School also covers issue such as homelessness and poverty.

 The tagline for Molly Marvel is: ‘You don’t know what you have got till its gone’